The Sailing Stone IX

 Were they heroes?
 Having to fight those incessant ego voices all day?
 Or were they just automatons doomed to a fate of desire and suffering; of not getting out of their own selfish ways?

-The fact that Beckett was even entertaining the idea made him cold.
+The fact that Beckett was even entertaining the idea left him cold.
 The divided mind.
 The separation.
-No earth had had such a gravitational pull on his desires like this one.
+No Earth had such a gravitational pull on his desires like this one.
 The struggle.
 This decision.
 This troubled sphere and the one before this one and the one before that and the ones still yet to come.

 There would be no going back.
 He knew that.